shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The rope pulled taut, pulling Ersie toward the shore.
 The cat shore.

 She looked up.
 The rope went straight up towards a rock outcropping, where it vanished.
-It must have just been a trick of the sunlight, causing it to not be visible.
+It must have just been a trick of the sunlight, causing it not to be visible.

 Ersie was pulled ashore.

 “Hey there, are you ok?”
 A black and white cat reached out a hand.

 She scrambled to her feet.
 She growled at the cat, and ran off.
 She looked behind her.
 There was no cat there.
 She stopped and looked again.
-The cat she had saw just a moment ago was no longer there.
+The cat she had seen just a moment ago was no longer there.
 She shivered as she continued.

+*Was I seeing things?
+Or… was that a ghost?*

 She very easily found the boat.
 The cat that escaped laid on the ground, clutching the telescope with its clawed hands.
 She pulled hard, hard enough to get the telescope back.

 The telescope was metal: blue paint with gold trim.
 It had three telescoping sections that allowed for a lot of adjustments.
-It was still in good condition.
-It didn’t seem to get scraped up much from all the commotion.
+It was still in good condition; it didn’t seem to get scraped up much from all the commotion.
 The lenses were still intact, and none of the paint was chipped.

 *AWOOOOO!* (“Here!”)

-Ersatzica looked up, and across the river.
-Lemilay was waving her arms at her.
+Ersatzica looked up, and across the river, Lemilay was waving at her.
 Ersatzica waved back.
 She hopped into the boat and paddled across.
 This time, she made it to the other side very easily without worrying about the waterfall.

 “Give me that.”
 Lemilay swiped the telescope from Ersatzica’s hands.